 One of the highlights of our trip was a visit to Pierre Diharce’s “La Ferme aux Piments” in Saint-Pee-sur-Nivelle.
 Pierre, the warm and humorous owner, made time for us and showed us around his fields, which are home to an impressive 40,000 plants.
 The family has been cultivating the land for three generations.
 From his property, we were not only able to see the green border with Spain, but also take a look behind the scenes of the production of this special spice.

-A genuine craft full of tradition.
 The company’s own selection of the best plants and their seeds guarantees high and even increasing quality – and has done so for generations.

 The seeds of the best plants from the previous year are germinated in May.
 15-20 days later, the seedlings are separated and moved to the greenhouse.
 From there, the young plants are taken out into the field.
 Fastenings protect them from the sometimes strong winds.